QuantStack/jupyterlab-blockly/README.md

 micromamba activate blockly
 pip install jupyterlab --pre
 # Clone the repo to your local environment
-# Change directory to the jupyterlab_blockly directory
+# Change directory to the jupyterlab-blockly directory
 # Install package in development mode
 pip install -e .
 # Link your development version of the extension with JupyterLab